arose13/GMEM/README.md

 --------

 Random Effects models for _any ML model_.
-This is a generalisation of a Random Effects Random Forest model
+This is a generalisation of a Mixed Effects Random Forest model

 Installation / Usage
 --------------------